helio-fm/helio-sequencer/Docs/getting-microtonal.md

    * or, set up your own multi-channel mapping (see examples above on this page).

 For more details on all Pianoteq's tuning parameters refer to [the manual](https://www.modartt.com/user_manual?product=pianoteq&lang=en).

+### Surge XT

+Surge synth supports multi-channel mapping since recent versions of Surge XT, so a custom equal temperament can be set up similarly:

+ * In the main menu, open the tuning settings submenu and check these two options there:
+   * `"Use MIDI channel for octave shift"`
+   * `"Tuning applied at MIDI input"`
+ * From the same tuning submenu, load the Scala tuning (Surge installation provides a set of equal temperament tunings),
+ * Navigate to your instrument's keyboard mapping page in Helio UI and choose a keyboard mapping preset; the same Pianoteq multi-channel presets will work for Surge.

 [keyboard-mapping-page]: images/keyboard-mapping-page.png "Keyboard mapping page layout"